Includes Americans with Disabilities Act Amendments Act (ADAAA).

 ADA Guidance - Accommodations for University Sponsored Events

 Texas A&M University sponsors events that are open to persons both within and outside the University community.
 With certain exceptions, under the Americans with Disabilities Act (ADA), the University has an obligation to make reasonable Accommodations for University Sponsored Events for persons with disabilities, including members of the public, which will enable those persons to participate in the sponsored events.

-This guide is not intended to be a substitute for assistance from Policy & Practice Review (staff), the Office of the Dean of Faculties (faculty), or Services for Students with Disabilities (students).
+This guide is not intended to be a substitute for assistance from OCRM (staff), the Office of the Dean of Faculties (faculty), or Services for Students with Disabilities (students).
 Please consult these individual offices for assistance in complying with the ADA.

 The Office of Risk Ethics and Compliance (OREC) and Organizational Consulting and Resolution Management are teaming together to present and ADA training for Supervisors and for HR Liaisons.
 Please contact OCRM at firstname.lastname@example.org or 979.862.4027 to schedule training for your department.